eclipse-rdf4j/rdf4j/spring-components/spring-boot-sparql-web/README.md

 And that is it, you have a single `/sparql` api endpoint on your spring-boot application that provides readonly access to the store you have configured.

-This allows the usuall docker image build etc.
+This allows the usuall docker image build and more that spring-boot provides.